jackieiscool/ClassNotes/wk3d1/javascript.md

 - Go to localhost/your_path
 - click on the little button on the right
 - go to tool, and then javascript console *this will allow you to play with/debug your javascript in the console.

+###Loops

+`for (i=0; i< array.length; i+=1);`
+This is saying that while i is greater than 0, and less than the length of the array, whatever code is inside the loop will be executed.
+We also increase i by one each time it goes through the loop.

 ###Nested Functions